 After you have completed your training and education, the next step is to become a licensed plumber.
-You will need to pass an examination issued by the state.
-Every state's requirements are slightly different than other states' requirements.
-Most licensing exams require proficient knowledge in specific areas:
+You will need to pass an examination issued by your state.
+Every state's requirements vary slightly, but most licensing exams require proficient knowledge in specific areas:

 - Local plumbing codes

 - Proper choice of materials and fittings for any given job

 Many plumbers choose to go into business for themselves as their careers progress.
 If being a business owner is a goal of yours, you may want to consider obtaining education and training in business, accounting, or management skills in addition to the necessary plumbing licenses.

 Roto-Rooter is North America's largest provider of plumbing repair services and sewer & drain cleaning services.
 Millions of homeowners and businesses in all 50 states and across Canada rely on Roto-Rooter plumbers every year.
 The entire Roto-Rooter system, including independent franchise operations, employs about 7,000 people in North America.